AlexCharlton/Hypergiant/README.md

     [procedure] (update-animated-sprite!
 ANIMATED-SPRITE DELTA)

 Update the `ANIMATED-SPRITE` given the time interval `DELTA`, changing the current frame of the sprite if enough time has elapsed since the last frame.
 This should be called every frame that the `ANIMATED-SPRITE` is to be animated.

+### Inter-Quake Models
+    [procedure] (load-iqm IQM-FILE [BASE-IQM])

+Load an IQM record from the given `IQM-FILE`.
+For IQM files that only provide an animation, a `BASE-IQM` is necessary in order to generate the Hypergiant animation object.
+When `load-iqm` is called with a `BASE-IQM`, any animations created are added to the `BASE-IQM`.

+    [record] (iqm meshes vertex-arrays n-vertexes n-triangles triangles adjacencies joints animations flags comment)

+The record created by `load-iqm`.

+    [parameter] iqm-global-flags
+An alist of flags that are recognized by `load-iqm`.
+Defaults to `()`.

+    [parameter] vertex-array-flags
+An alist of vertex-array flags that are recognized by `load-iqm`.
+Defaults to `()`.

+    [parameter] animation-flags
+An alist of animation flags that are recognized by `load-iqm`.
+Defaults to `((#:loop .
+1))`.

+    [procedure] (iqm->mesh IQM ATTRIBUTES)

+Create a mesh from the given IQM object, with the provided list of ATTRIBUTES.
+This creates a mesh using all of the vertices of the IQM.

+    [procedure] (iqm->meshes IQM ATTRIBUTES)

+Create a list of mesh for each mesh defined in the given IQM object, with the provided list of ATTRIBUTES.

+    [parameter] normalized-attributes
+A list of attribute symbols which should be normalized creating a mesh from an IQM (with `iqm->mesh(s)`).
+Defaults to `(blend-weights color)`.

+### Animated models
+Animated models are an opaque object similar to animated sprites, but for rigged models.
+Animated models are used with the same animation getting and setting functions as [animated sprites](http://wiki.call-cc.org/eggref/4/hypergiant#animated-sprites), i.e. `current-animation` and `set-animation!`.
+Animations suitable for animated models are created when loading IQM files containing animations (which can be referenced with `iqm-animations`).

+    [procedure] (add-new-animated-model PARENT PIPELINE mesh: MESH base-animation: BASE-ANIMATION .
+ARGS)

+Extends `add-node`, returning an animated model object.
+This function requires the following keyword arguments: `MESH`, a mesh corresponding to the IQM (made with e.g. `iqm->mesh`), `BASE-ANIMATION` the initial animation to use for the animated model.

+    [procedure] (update-animated-model!
+ANIMATED-MODEL DELTA)

+Update the `ANIMATED-SPRITE` given the time interval `DELTA`, changing the current frame of the model if enough time has elapsed since the last frame, tweening between frames.
+This should be called every frame that the `ANIMATED-MODEL` is to be animated.

 ### Particle system
 Hypergiant’s particle system is implemented as an extension to Hyperscene.
 It introduces two concepts: *emitters* and *particles*.
 Emitters are a record that is created when added to a scene (via `add-emitter`), similar to a node.
 These records contain a reference to the node that is used to move them around the scene.
 Emitters also share properties with [meshes](http://wiki.call-cc.org/eggref/4/gl-utils#gl-utils-mesh).
 A component of the emitter is essentially a mesh where each vertex corresponds to a particle, and the same attribute system is shared with meshes.